 “Anybody who helps somebody influences a lot of bodies,” he said.
 Being helpful is a great way to build working relationships that last a long time.
 It’s a way of creating social capital which can come in useful a lot later.

-Helping people at work covers everything from doing a small favour, to answering their phone while they are away from their desk, to helping them hit deadlines, to coming in at the weekend to help with a software launch to …well, just about anything.
+Helping people at work covers everything from doing a small favor, to answering their phone while they are away from their desk, to helping them hit deadlines, to coming in at the weekend to help with a software launch to …well, just about anything.

-The flipside of helping is that you don’t want to become a dogsbody.
+The flip side of helping is that you don’t want to become a dogsbody.
 Don’t say yes to every request unless you can genuinely offer useful help that won’t interfere with your own productivity.
 It’s important to understand the difference between being helpful and being used.

 A great way to work out what your colleagues need and how to best help them is to use stakeholder engagement techniques.
 My Stakeholder Management Template Pack has everything you need to pinpoint who is influential to your projects at work and what you can do to best serve them.